 A beautiful outdoor space can consist of absolutely anything.
 With Trees, Spirits, and Fringe, the sky is the limit.
-But did you know that Accents can also enhance your landscape while complementing the plants within it?
+But did you know that Accent Shrubs can also enhance your landscape while complementing the plants within it?
 Read on to learn more about Accents and how you can use them in your own garden.

 They are extremely versatile